Govepitr/Object-Relational-Mapping-ORM-Challenge/README.md

   ![demo]()

-  :loop: Here's a GIF showing a little bit of code fun ^_^:
+  :mage: Here's a GIF showing a little bit of code magic/fun ^_^:

   ![demo]()